for Health Care Providers

-A substance that kills or inhibits the growth of single-celled microorganisms called protozoa, such as Pneumocystis jiroveci.
+A substance that kills or inhibits the growth of single-celled microorganisms called protozoa.

 A painful mouth or throat sore of unknown cause.
 Aphthous ulcers are common in persons living with HIV.

-In the United States, the Food and Drug Administration (FDA) and similar government departments must approve a substance as a drug before it can be sold.
+In the United States, the Food and Drug Administration (FDA) and similar government departments must approve a substance as a drug before it can be marketed.

 A fungal infection--resulting from the fungus Aspergillus--of the lungs that can spread through the blood to other organs.
 Symptoms include fever, chills, difficulty in breathing, and coughing up blood.

 Without symptoms or not sick.
-Usually used in HIV/AIDS literature to describe a person who has a positive reaction to one of several tests for HIV antibodies but who shows no clinical symptoms of the disease and who is not sick.
-Even though a person is asymptomatic, he or she may still infect another person with HIV.
+Usually used in HIV/AIDS literature to describe a person who has HIV infection but who shows no clinical symptoms of the disease and who is not sick.
+Even though a person is asymptomatic, he or is still undergoing damage to the immune system and may still infect another person with HIV.